WriteLine

-The WriteLine function writes an optional list of string expressions to a file that was previously opened with OpenWrite and writes the Windows end-of-line character sequence after all the expressions.
+Function writes an optional list of string expressions to a file that was previously opened with OpenWrite function, and then writes the Windows End-of-Line character sequence after all the expressions have been written.

-file number if more than one file has been opened.
+The file number, when more than one file has been opened.

 ' Open the file.